 He was instrumental in recruiting top-25 classes in each of the past five years.
 In 2012, Tech had a top-five class and this year landed Kaela Davis, the No. 2 prospect in the 2013 class.
-That talent allowed Tech to win 109 games with Hill on the sidelines, and boasted a winning percentage of 66.1 percent.
+That talent allowed Tech to win 109 games with Hill on the sidelines, and boast a winning percentage of 66.1 percent.

 Prior to joining the Yellow Jackets, Hill served six seasons on the Butler women's basketball staff, including two years as associate head coach.
 He worked as the Bulldogs' recruiting coordinator and assisted with on-court coaching.